 Mephistopheles, my guard, was assigned to me by my mother at birth.
-He followed me around like a puppy dog practically every day for as long as I could remember.
-When I was younger, I had a hard time pronouncing his name, so I would call him Misty instead.
+He followed me around like a puppy practically every day for as long as I could remember.
+When I was younger, I had a hard time pronouncing his name, so I called him Misty instead.
 Unfortunately for him, it stuck.

-He stood in the doorway with his arms crossed over his broad chest.
-His muscles bulged under his jacket as he stood his ground, a few inches taller than me.
+He stood in the doorway with his arms crossed over his broad chest, a formidable presence.
+His muscles bulged under his jacket as he stayed his ground, a few inches taller than me.
 I never saw Misty out of a crisp suit, and he always told me it was because it made him more intimidating.
 He was right.